U-Shift/Transport-Demand-Modelling/2-MultipleLinearRegression.md

 1. First check the **pvalue** and the **F statistics** of the model to see if there is any statistical relation between the dependent variable and the independent variables.
-If pvalue \< 0.05 and the F statistics \> Fcritical = 2,39, then the model is statistically acceptable.
+If pvalue &lt; 0.05 and the F statistics &gt; Fcritical = 2,39, then the model is statistically acceptable.
 2. The **R-square** and **Adjusted R-square** evaluate the amount of variance that is explained by the model.
 The difference between one